Condos and Colocation

 PI Responsibilities

-1. Provide equipment (hardware) with warranty or maintenance support for at least five (5) years.
-Any equipment 5+ years old will need to be replaced or surplussed
+1. Provide equipment (hardware) with warranty or maintenance support for at least three years.
+Any equipment 5+ years old may need to be replaced or recycled as surplus.

-2. Pay for work that needs to be done to have equipment functioning.
+2. Pay for work that needs to be done to maintain functioning equipment.
 For example, power whips connections, any network fees, etc.

-3. Administration.
+4. Administration.
 Professional administration is required.
-If professional administration is not available, ARCH might be able to provide it at a cost depending on the size of the system.
-Students performing systems administration is not allowed.
+If professional administration is not available, ARCH may be able to provide it at a cost depending on the size of the system.
+No students or other research personnel will be allowed to perform system administration.

-5. Provide and setup any firewalls (discuss with ARCH and IT networking/security).
+6. Provide and setup any firewalls (discuss with ARCH and IT networking/security)

 School Responsibilities

 1. Pay for utilities (power and cooling) used by the equipment located at the data center.
-Schools will be billed on a monthly basis.
+Schools will be billed monthly.